skirsdeda/django-reactjs-boilerplate/README.md

 [Back to step 6](https://github.com/mbrochh/django-reactjs-boilerplate/tree/step6_going_to_production)

 This step is just a bonus, really.
-You might want to use some other pattern to manage your component's state, but Redux is really nice to work with.
+You might want to use some other flux implementation to manage your components' state, but Redux is really nice to work with and the de-facto standard at the moment.

-The official Redux documentation is much better than anything that I could ever create, so you should read that.
-For our purposes, here is what you need to do:
+The official [Redux documentation](http://redux.js.org) is much better than anything that I could ever create, so you should read that.
+For our purposes, here is what you need to copy & paste:

 First you create some **Action Creators** in a new file called `reactjs/actions/counterActions.jsx`: